Dana Klisanin: Game design and media consulting

+Major awards

 In 2012, Klisanin received the Early Career Award for Scientific Achievement in Media Psychology from the Media Psychology division of the American Psychological Association for her research in positive media, digital altruism, and the cyberhero archetype.
 In 2017, she received the President's Outstanding Women Futures Award from the World Futures Studies Federation, for advancement of the philosophies, theories, methods and practices that strengthen and enrich the field of futures studies.

+Professional contributions

 Klisanin serves on the News Media, Public Education and Public Policy Committee, and the Media Watch Video Game Committee for the American Psychological Association's Division of Media Psychology.

-Current projects

-Klisanin is researching "collaborative heroism", a form of heroism taking place in the situation of cloud computing in which individuals collaborate to achieve noble goals such as the articles of the Universal Declaration of Human Rights and the Earth Charter.
-She is designing and developing an interactive adventure game, Cyberhero League, designed to promote the cyberhero archetype in society.
-The game, selected as a winner of the World Future Society's BetaLaunch Technology competition, enables players to learn about and tackle global challenges through completing apprenticeships with partnering nonprofit organizations.
-She is the founder and CEO of Evolutionary Guidance Media R&D, Inc. and director of the MindLab at the Center for Conscious Creativity.